Pjaerr/vanilla-modal/README.md

 # vanilla-modal
 A material design-esque modal that uses no libraries, only HTML, CSS and JS.
+Other things on the modal such as buttons and text fields won't fit material design**.

 Include ```modal.css``` at the top of your html file, and ```modal.js``` at the bottom of your html file.